mspae/fresch/README.md

+# fresch

-    Update local dev environment with files and database from a remote server
+    Refresh local dev environment with files and database from a remote server

 Fresch is a command line tool which basically wraps around `rsync` and `mysql` (and `mysqldump`).
 You can save global connection configuration and alias specific configuration and then quickly sync htdocs and databases by using the alias.